 prior to the group's inception, so it is no surprise that they are readily able to absorb Schweizer into their collective embrace.
 What is more of a surprise is how naturally she fits in, sounding completely integrated into their soundworld.
 Nowhere is this more apparent than in the opening "Flow," where an exhilarating four-way dash is rendered all the more potent by her sometimes contrary, sometimes complementary contrapuntal lines, pinballing around Lake's sour-sweet alto.
 Fittingly as a veteran free improvisor, Schweizer features in extemporized duets with all three members, alongside compositions from each, and one collective improvisation in the hour-long program.

-Flow; R. I. Exchange; Aubade; Phrases; Ballad of the Silf; Timbral Interplay; WSLC.
+Flow; R. I. Exchange 1; Aubade; Phrases; Ballad Of The Silf; Timbral Interplay; WSLC.

-Personnel: Irene Schweizer: piano; Reggie Workman: bass; Andrew Cyrille: drums; Oliver Lake: alto saxophone.
+Oliver Lake: alto sax; Irene Schweizer: piano; Reggie Workman: bass; Andrew Cyrille: drums.